 Final Comments: Don’t Sell Yourself Short

-To summarize: avoid using an electronic device that emits blue light close to bedtime in order to get a more restful nights sleep.
+Avoid using an electronic device that emits blue light close to bedtime in order to get a more restful nights sleep.
 Being well rested will reduce the rate of decision fatigue throughout the day, but for the best state to write in you could be going to bed sooner and waking up earlier in order to work first thing in the morning.
 While writing, you need to make a conscious effort to stay focused and avoid distractions that disrupt your flow.

 It’s important to avoid falling for marketing schemes like the one over at the “Flow Genome Project” as they’re essentially trying to get you to sell yourself short, “When you performed your best, odds are you were in Flow.
 Trouble is, it’s hard to flip that switch when you need it most.
 What if you could find that peak state anytime you wanted?”
 This is incredibly deceptive as it is suggesting that the “odds are” it wasn’t you performing your best…it was their concept of “Flow;” the “what if” question at the end of that quote is classic clickbait, by the way.